CagriCatik/RC-Knowledgebase/webpage/docs/01_components/choosing_right_battery.md

      where Capacity is in amp-hours (Ah).
 (For milliamp-hours, convert by dividing by 1000.)

 2. **Example**
-   - A 1500mAh (1.5Ah) battery with a 40C rating can theoretically supply $ 1.5 \times 40 = 60A $continuously.
+   - A 1500mAh (1.5Ah) battery with a 40C rating can theoretically supply $1.5 \times 40 = 60A$continuously.

 3. **Why It Matters**
    - If you exceed this current, the battery may overheat, swell (puff), or get permanently damaged.